pallets/flask/docs/extensiondev.rst

 Extension Registry`_ and marked appropriately.
 If you want your own extension to be approved you have to follow these guidelines:

 0. An approved Flask extension requires a maintainer.
 In the event an extension author would like to move beyond the project, the project should find a new maintainer including full source hosting transition and PyPI access.
 If no maintainer is available, give access to the Flask core team.
 1. An approved Flask extension must provide exactly one package or module named ``flask_extensionname``.
 They might also reside inside a ``flaskext`` namespace packages though this is discouraged now.
 2. It must ship a testing suite that can either be invoked with ``make test`` or ``python setup.py test``.
 For test suites invoked with ``make test`` the extension has to ensure that all dependencies for the test are installed automatically.
-If tests are invoked with ``python setup.py test``, test dependencies can be specified in the :file:`setup.py` file.
+If tests are invoked with ``python setup.py test``, test dependencies can be specified in the `setup.py` file.
 The test suite also has to be part of the distribution.
 3. APIs of approved extensions will be checked for the following
    characteristics:

    -   an approved extension has to support multiple applications running in the same Python process.
    -   it must be possible to use the factory pattern for creating applications.

 4. The license must be BSD/MIT/WTFPL licensed.
 5. The naming scheme for official extensions is *Flask-ExtensionName* or *ExtensionName-Flask*.
-6. Approved extensions must define all their dependencies in the :file:`setup.py` file unless a dependency cannot be met because it is not available on PyPI.
+6. Approved extensions must define all their dependencies in the `setup.py` file unless a dependency cannot be met because it is not available on PyPI.
 7. The extension must have documentation that uses one of the two Flask themes for Sphinx documentation.
-8. The setup.py description (and thus the PyPI description) has to link to the documentation, website (if there is one) and there must be a link to automatically install the development version (``PackageName==dev``).
-9. The ``zip_safe`` flag in the setup script must be set to ``False``, even if the extension would be safe for zipping.
+8. The ``zip_safe`` flag in the setup script must be set to ``False``, even if the extension would be safe for zipping.
-10. An extension currently has to support Python 2.6 as well as Python 2.7
+9. An extension currently has to support Python 2.6 as well as Python 2.7

 .. _ext-import-transition: